lesovsky/pgscv/doc/setup-pgscv-ubuntu-weaponry.md

-### Installing pgSCV from tar.gz archive using bootstrap mode on Ubuntu 20.
+### Installing pgSCV from tar.gz using bootstrap mode on Ubuntu 20.

+**IMPORTANT:** This tutorial is intended for using by Weaponry users.

 **IMPORTANT**:
 - *Bootstrap mode in general, is preferred (but not restricted) for Weaponry users, because it strictly requires some Weaponry-specific settings which are not needed for non-Weaponry users.*
-- *Bootstrap mode uses `/usr/local/pgscv` installation path which is different from paths used in DEB/RPM packages.
+- *Bootstrap mode uses `/usr/local/pgscv` installation path instead of system PATHs.
 This necessary to allow auto-update working when pgSCV running under non-root user.*

 #### TLDR
+In this tutorial we are going to configure system and install pgSCV from .tar.gz archive on Ubuntu 20.04.
-In this tutorial we are going to configure system and install pgSCV on Ubuntu 20 from `.tar.gz` archive using bootstrap mode.
+In this tutorial we are going to configure system and install pgSCV from `.tar.gz` archive using `bootstrap` mode on Ubuntu 20.04.

 #### Content:
 - [Create database role](#create-database-user)